Love with a sociopath is no bed of roses. It’s not a match made in heaven. It’s from deepest hell. But: we win…

 Do Sociopaths Love Their Kids?

 Remember, sociopaths fake all caring and any seemingly loving emotions.
 They really and truly feel none of it.
-They do pretend to care about kids… it can seem real through our hopeful view of things.
+They do pretend to care about kids… It can seem real through our hopeful view of things.

 What would getting your kids safely away mean to you?